Monkonjay/Weather-Dashboard/README.md

 ### The challenge
 This application uses a third-party API, OpenWeather One Call to access weather data.
 I use the fetch method with specific parameters for the API call.
 The data is used to build a  weather dashboard that runs in the browser and feature dynamically updated HTML and CSS using javaScript and jQuery.

-Use the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to retrieve weather data for cities.
-Read through the documentation for setup and usage instructions.
-You will use `localStorage` to store any persistent data.
-For more information on how to work with the OpenWeather API, refer to the [Full-Stack Blog on how to use API keys](https://coding-boot-camp.github.io/full-stack/apis/how-to-use-api-keys).

 ### User Story